 As I mentioned, if we extend the simplified model with these four special cases, our ability to account for cadences in the chorales is boosted above the 90% mark.
 [NEXT] We can even create a flowchart of fermata event choices, as shown here.
-Although this flowchart may look complicated, it represents a relatively straightforward conceptual approach to the scale-degree reinterpretation that Gauldin advises.
-Essentially, it suggests that the final note in the melody be interpreted as scale-degree 1, 2, or 3 in some closely-related key area, unless the final note is raised scale-degree 7 in minor, part of an upper neighbor motion on scale-degree 5, or ascended to by step and might partake in a phrygian cadence.
+Although this flowchart may look complicated, it represents a relatively straightforward conceptual approach to scale-degree reinterpretation.
+In essence, it suggests that the final note in the melody be interpreted as scale-degree 1, 2, or 3 in some closely-related key area, unless the final note is raised scale-degree 7 in minor, part of an upper neighbor motion around scale-degree 5, or ascended to by whole step as a phrygian cadence.